publiccodenet/about/activities/index.md

 Product stewardship is not someting you can stick onto a product after you have developed it, it is a continuous process.
 The Foundation For Public Code is agile and works asynchronous to help Pull Requests be merged, and Issues to be resolved sooner.

-We test for code and documentation quality, as well as security issues, in every Pull Request to a shared `develop` or `release` branch to make sure that problems can be spotted as quickly as possible and there is little technical debt created.
+We test for code and documentation quality as well as security issues in every Pull Request to a shared `develop` or `release` branch to make sure that problems can be spotted as quickly as possible and to guarantee that little to no technical debt has been created.
 This enables for a faster collaborative development and easier publication of releases.